platformsh/platformsh-docs/docs/layouts/shortcodes/tips-and-tricks/cli-database.md

   {{ $cliName = "Symfony CLI" }}
 {{ end }}

-You may find the following commands useful when using a database with your Symfony application.
+You might find the following commands useful when using a database with your Symfony app.

 -   Create a local dump of the remote database: